Health Award Recipients

 Your Health Award benefits include:

-- Access to the student health center including primary care, specialty care and acute care visits.
+- Access to the student health center services.

 - After hours assistance.